carl-eis/codesmith/src/index.md

 ---
-title: Home
+title: Testing!
-template: home.hbs
 ---
-#This is a start page!
+This is a test.
-We rendered all this text from markdown!

-###This is an H3